Health

 Young people placed should be responsible for meeting their own day-to-day health needs with support and guidance from you as required and in line with their Care/Pathway Plan.

-Young people and hosts should understand and adhere to agreed arrangements regarding the young person’s health such as taking non-prescription medication, managing prescription medications, booking and attending GP appointments and so on.
+Young people and providers should understand and adhere to agreed arrangements regarding the young person’s health such as taking non-prescription medication, managing prescription medications, booking and attending GP appointments and so on.

 This means talking to them and providing them with information about doing the things that keep them healthy and well.

-You should encourage young people to follow their interest and leisure activities.
+You should encourage young people to follow their interests and leisure activities.

-You should help the young person to identify where they can access activities they are interested in and support them to attend.
+You should help the young person to identify where they can access activities in the local area and find out what they are interested in so you can encourage them to attend.

 It is important that you keep a record of the young person’s health and, if necessary and agreed as part of the Placement Plan, that you support the young person to attend their health assessment and relevant appointments.

-For young people with lifelong conditions then their health needs should be identified (including their mental and sexual health needs, as appropriate).
-You and the young person should feel well supported and have access to local health services when it is needed.
-There is good monitoring in place to support with the young person’s needs and effective relationships have been built up with the health professionals.
+For young people with lifelong conditions, their health needs should be identified (including their mental and sexual health needs, as appropriate).
+You and the young person should feel l supported and have access to local health services when needed.

-You should help young people to make informed decisions about their health and they have a right to refuse treatment or support if they have mental capacity.
+You should help young people to make informed decisions about their health, and they have a right to refuse treatment or support if they have the mental capacity.

 If this is the case, you should consult the young person’s social worker/health professionals to decide what is the best course of action.